RobeDM/LIBIRWLS/README.md

         libBLAS.dylib
         libLAPACK.dylib

-These files are commonly in the directory:
+These files are in the directory:

         /System/Library/Frameworks/Accelerate.framework/Versions/A/Frameworks/vecLib.framework/Versions/A/